KAlexP/c-LinkedList/README.md

 an ordered linked list.
 The other way to create a linked list is using `inst_in_list`, which makes it not sorted.

+This code uses function pointers to make this linked list handle different data types more easily.
+An important definition in the included header file is the `CompareFunc` type that is simply the function pointer type that is the correct function for comparison.

 ## Complexity

 Using big O notation for time complexity we find insertion complexity is O(n),